kianlotfi85/Grand-Shelf-sample/README.md

   cmake --build build
   ```
 - **Conflict between `build/` and `build-make/`** → These are separate outputs from two different build methods; use only one to avoid confusion.

----

-📌 If you share the exact contents of `CMakeLists.txt` (e.g. the executable name, specific flags, or additional dependencies in `third_party/`), I can make this README even more precise and complete.